anthonyjmc/email-invoice-automation/README.md

 ## 🧠 How it works

 1️⃣ Upload an invoice email via dashboard
-2️⃣ AI-assisted parser extracts key invoice fields
-3️⃣ Data is stored and visible in the dashboard
+2️⃣ Azure OpenAI structured-output agent extracts key fields 3️⃣ Regex fallback is applied if the AI misses anything 4️⃣ Data is stored and visible in the dashboard
-4️⃣ Exportable for accounting (coming soon)
+5️⃣ Exportable for accounting (coming soon)

 ---